Keen Kona Flip II Review

 The airy rubber that comprises the outsole of this flip was visibly damaged by the end of our testing.
 Little knicks and chunks were taken out, but the overall shoe was still entirely usable with lots of life remaining.
 It is important to know that you may not get the same life out of these as other similar flip flops.
 On the upside, and it's a big upside, when you have worn through this flip, they are entirely recyclable, which trumps the extra few months you will get from another pair.

 The Kona is best suited for action, not for impressing.
 That's not to say it isn't a good looking flip flop, just that it looks more at home on the beach or hiking through the rainforest than it does as casual footwear around town.
-The nylon strapping gives it a "Chaco"-esqe look, which will surely gain some notoriety within certain crowds.
+The nylon strapping give it a "Chaco"-esqe look, which will surely gain some notoriety within certain crowds.

-If you care about the environment and have realized, as we have, that flip flops are dumped into landfills by the billions each year, the Kona is a great solution.
+If you care about the environment and have realized, as we have, that flip flops are dumped into landfills by the billions each year, the Keen Kona Flip II is a great solution.
 While they might not be the best performing flip flop on the market, purchasing something recyclable will send a message to corporations that we are thinking about sustainability and that recyclable flip flops are a positive step.

 — Brian Martin